 A typical day of teaching green education in paradise might start with house or mural painting, eco snorkel briefings for tourists or conducting a beach clean.
-Also, it could involve lesson planning.
-We organise 3 weekly School Clubs which are normally in the afternoon.
+Also, it could involve lesson planning for 3 weekly school clubs.
 We are proud to say our school clubs are part of the Roots and Shoots program by the famous Jane Goodall.

 Help for all Ages

 Teaching green education in paradise is not just for children.
-In 2012 we started the Perhentian Island Ladies Association (PILA) to engage local women in Community tourism.
+In 2012 we started the Perhentian Island Ladies Association (PILA) to engage local women in community tourism.
 So that we could help them to support themselves financially.
-The newly opened PILA restaurant offers full-time employment to 6 previous house wives.
+The now-established PILA restaurant offers full-time employment to 6 previous house wives.
 With the opening of the restaurant they can cook amazing food and share a major part of their culture with anyone willing to listen.

 If you are a family wanting to do something meaningful on your holiday, this project is perfect for you.
 The local school children love it when there are new children to play with!
 Also for those who are only briefly on the island, we can arrange volunteering stays for a week or even shorter!

 Pricing for Malaysian Volunteers 2018

 3 weeks MYR 2,510

 Includes: food, dorm accommodation with shared bathroom, cooking facilities, all volunteer activities.